St Simons Island, GA

 Current Conditions

-Summer has turned to Fall and Fall will turn into Winter in the Golden Isles.
-August, September and October flood tides were off the charts when the wind was down.
-If the weather stays warm enough and the water temperature above 68, November floods should be equally as good.
-Just note, when the water temperature goes below 68 the fiddler crabs burrow into the mud and hibernate.
-You may find some tailing fish on an afternoon flood, but they will be few and far between on a morning flood.
-However, you can still go into the grass in the morning when you have bright sun with low wind and fish for floaters.
-Try throwing a Gurgler or Kent Edmund’s Stealth Bomber in tan on a size 2 hook at them and catch a few on top water.
+Fall has turned to Winter in the Golden Isles.
+September and October flood tides were off the charts when the wind was down.
+If you go on the winter flood tides, you may see some floaters, but heavily tailing red fish will be few and far between.
+If you see a floater, try throwing a Gurgler or Kent Edmund’s Stealth Bomber in tan on a size 2 hook at them and catch a few on top water.
 The Stealth Bomber is a great, subtle floater fly.

-The red fish are starting to form the large schools of winter.
-As the water cools, it also clears.
-November and December usually offer clear water conditions and comfortable weather.
-These fish have been fattening up on shriimp, all Fall and are heavy and fat.
+The red fish are in the large schools of winter.
+As the water cools, it also clears. and the schools of winter get larger.
+Decamber through early March can offer clear water conditions.
+On the neap or quarter moon tides with low wind it is possible to see the bottom in 5′ of water.
+We can also fish the “long grass” and mid-tide flats at this time of year.
+The fish fattened up on shriimp all Fall and are heavy and fat.
 We look for Reds on the flats and in creeks this time of year.
-The Prawn’s Revenge and the St. Simons Scampi are great Fall and Winter flies.
+The Prawn’s Revenge and the St. Simons Scampi are great Winter flies.
 Try tying a few.

-The best fishing for reds during Fall and Winter is when there is a low tide in the middle of the day.
-The sun warms the mud flats and oyster beds.
-With the rising tide, the warm mud and oysters warm the water.
+The best fishing for reds during the Winter is when there is a low tide in the middle of the day.
+The fish are concentrated, and the sun warms the mud flats and oyster beds.
+As the water comes in onto the mud and oysters the water warms.
 The reds come in with the tide to enjoy warmer water temperatures.
 They will usually hit a well placed fly.

-Speckled Trout fishing is fabulous through December.
-The trout school at creek mouths on the outgoing tide to gorge on bait as it is washed out.
+Speckled Trout fishing can be OK through the winter on warm days.
+The trout school at creek mouths on the outgoing tide to feed on bait as it is washed out.
 The trout are also bigger and fatter than at any other time of year.
 If the wind is down, bring your 6 weight and throw a chartreuse and white Clouser.
 (I think his fly will catch fish anywhere in the world.)
 I also fish small Clousers as a popper/dropper combination.
 The popper keeps the fly off of the oysters and the popper attracts fish.
-Sometimes you will be rewarded with a smashing surface take.
+Sometimes you will be rewarded with a smashing surface take from a trout or red fish.

-Fall and Winter fishing is heavily dependent on the weather.
+Winter fishing is heavily dependent on the weather.
+We hope for light winds, clear skies, warm temperatures and happy fish.
 I am not heavily booked at this time of the year.
 If you are here a few days, I will be as flexible as I can to get you out on the best weather days.

 I do not want to take anyone on just a boat ride.
 I will be honest about your chance of catching fish.
 Check out my weekly fishing reports on Orvis.com by clicking here.